KazeShikaru/ChatBot/rasa/data/nlu.md

 - What is the meaning of [life](subject)
 - is the heatdeath of the universe imminent?
 - what is [life](subject)?
+- where is it?
+- where is my fucking potato?

 ## intent:ask_mood
 - How are you?